ANEMIA

 How do you take lactoferrin?

 Lactoferrin can be taken in capsule form, although it is also available in powder form.
 To take lactoferrin in capsule form, take 1 to 2 capsules, twice a day.
 If you are taking the powder form, mix ¼ teaspoon (500 mg) of lactoferrin powder with a glass of water, juice, or smoothie.
 You can also add lactoferrin to other foods such as yogurt, cereal, or salad.
+If you are pregnant or nursing, consult your healthcare professional before use.

 Where to buy lactoferrin?